-In the first and the second posts in this series, we have seen that according to Iqbal, we need to transform individually in order to participate in the life of our communal self, or our collective ego.
+In the previous posts of this series, we have seen that according to Iqbal, we need to transform individually in order to participate in the life of our communal self, or our collective ego.
 This transformation also involves a change in our action and behaviour, which is the topic of this post.

 This external transformation comes through the “institutions of Islam”, especially law and politics, as these institutions are regulated by the idea of universal agreement: